A round-up of the 20 projects with the greatest potential to develop life science research

 A key topic in our November summit will be a discussion around what innovations can be developed where big data/technology and precision medicine/science intersect.
 A key program that is currently underway with this dynamic is the Precision Medicine Initiative (PMI) Cohort between Vanderbilt University and Verily (formerly Google Life Sciences).
 The first phase of the program is defined as a ‘participant-engaged, data-driven enterprise supporting research at the intersection of human biology, behaviour, genetics, environment, data science and computation, and much more to produce new knowledge with the goal of developing more effective ways to prolong health and treat disease.”
 The Vanderbilt-Verily partnership will help researchers in the PMI establish and test methods for enabling direct recruitment of participants, with 50,000 targeted by the end of 2016.

-Building a knowledgebase to interpret patient profiles in large populations
+Building a knowledge base to interpret patient profiles in large populations

 Human Longevity Inc (HLI) is building a multidimensional genomic-phenotypic repository – HLI Knowledgebase and Health Nucleus platform - in order to interpret individual patient profile in relation to petabytes of medical knowledge from large populations.
 HLI has committed to sequence 1 million genomes by 2020 as well as integrating standardized, longitudinal phenotypic records.
 The Knowledgebase currently contains approximately 25,000 genomes and 11,000 integrated health records (IHR’s).

-In addition to collecting data from the Health Nucleus clinical center in San Diego, California, HLI has entered a 10 year partnership with AstraZeneca (to sequence half a million samples collected in clinical trials), Genentech and Discovery Insurance in South Africa and the UK (part of Discovery’s Vitality Program offering a behavioural wellness solution to give people the tools, knowledge and incentives to improve their own health) so to broaden the depth of clinical relevant data in the system.
+In addition to collecting data from the Health Nucleus clinical center in San Diego, California, HLI has entered a 10 year partnership with AstraZeneca (to sequence half a million samples collected in clinical trials), Genentech and Discovery Insurance in South Africa and the UK (part of Discovery’s Vitality Program offering a behavioural wellness solution to give people the tools, knowledge and incentives to improve their own health) so to broaden the depth of clinically relevant data in the system.

 Dutch high-performance supercomputing and clinical insight